• The Tribal model of government is egalitarian.

 In summary, the Empire-building Model of government has some distinct features that differentiate it from the Tribal Model.
 There are 2 classes, an upper class and a lower class.
 The upper class has no responsibility for the lower class, except to protect them as property.
 Further, as the name suggests, a primary intent of this form of government is to build an Empire.
 Those who are part of the Empire building, including the soldiers, are important as long as they are able to serve this intent.
 As soon as they have lost their usefulness, due to sickness, age or disability, the ruling classes have no more concern for them.
-The lower class property wears out, they are ignored.
+When the lower class property wears out, they are ignored.
 Like a broken tool, they are discarded or cast out.

 In contrast, there is only one class in the Tribal Model.
 Everyone is considered equal in terms of rights.
 Further the Family/Tribe/Village stands behind each and every citizen.
 The weak, elderly, sick, and disabled are taken care of.
 Further every member of the Tribe contributes to the overall welfare of the extended community.
 No one is exempt.